jtpereyda/boofuzz/README.md

 Features
 --------
-Like Sulley, boofuzz seeks to incorporate all the critical elements of a fuzzer:
+Like Sulley, boofuzz incorporates all the critical elements of a fuzzer:

  - Easy and quick data generation.
  - Instrumentation, AKA failure detection.